KalvadTech/django-cloudflare-images/README.md

 This is a list of non exhaustive list of things I would like to add to the project:

- * Ability to pass down variants instead of hardcoding "public"
  * Support custom domains (optional)
  * Functional tests with real credentials (to be passed in the environment)